edgelesssys/marblerun/docs/docs/reference/cli.md

     ```

 * `zsh`:
-  * If completion is not already enabled you need to enable it first:
+  * If completion isn't already enabled you need to enable it first:
     ```bash
     echo "autoload -U compinit; compinit" >> ~/.zshrc
     ```